 Nvidia Shield ($149): One of the most powerful streaming boxes around offers the Android TV platform.

-Gaming consoles: The Xbox One S and X both do UHD playback via streaming and disc.
+Gaming consoles: The Xbox One S and Xbox One X both do UHD playback via streaming and disc.
 The same goes for the PlayStation 4 Pro.
 The base model consoles and Nintendo’s scrappy Switch will leave you with upscaled 1080p.
 The new PlayStation 5 and Xbox Series X will take maximum advantage of your new TV, but good luck finding one.

 Make sure your internet connection is ready for the onslaught of data